Coruro: Distribution and habitat

 Coruros occur along the coast from Alicahue (32°19'S) to Los Cipreses (34°01'S), and in the Andes up to 3500 m altitude from Alicahue (32°19'S) to Los Cipreses (34°01'S).
 It inhabits a range of habitats including alpine grasslands in the mountains, acacia savannah in the Chilean Central Valley, semi-stabilized sand dunes and coastal grassland.

 Ecology

 Coruros are colonial rodents, a number of individuals occupying a single burrow system.
 They are also unusual amongst rodents in that they are nomadic; when their food is becoming exhausted in one locality, they move as a group to another locality and create a new burrow.
 They live in smaller colonies that broke up from a large population.
-They leave behind bulbs in order for them to grow, thus allowing them to return to the area for vegetation.It is a vocal species, emitting a range of distinctive calls.
-They tend to feed on Huilli or other vegetaion.
-They have predators such as hawks,owls,and wild cats.
+They leave behind bulbs in order for them to grow, thus allowing them to return to the area for vegetation.
+It is a vocal species, emitting a range of distinctive calls.
+They tend to feed on Huilli or other vegetation.
+They have predators such as hawks, owls, and wild cats.
 They have a certain reproduction time from June to March.
-They can produce up to six offspring.Their gestation period last about 77 days.
+They can produce up to six offspring.
+Their gestation period last about 77 days.
 The offsprings eyes open about four days after birth.
 They are not currently endangered.